-mask

 • Other

-Many of these assets can appear at any time on the Internet and are completely ignored by traditional firewalls or EDR services.
+Many of these assets can appear anytime on the Internet and are completely ignored by traditional firewalls or EDR services.
 In other words, ASM discovers assets on the external asset surface typically ignored by defensive tool arrays.

-The combination of technological development, such as increased reliance on external services, abrupt societal change, such as the massive move to work from home in the last two years, and the acceleration of the threat landscape expansion is creating a perfect mix for turning unknown assets into time bombs.
+The combination of technological development, such as increased reliance on external services, abrupt societal change, such as the massive move to work from home during the covid-19 pandemic, and the acceleration of the threat landscape expansion is creating a perfect mix for turning unknown assets into ticking cyber threat time bombs.

 While security teams still often focus on reducing attack surfaces, without an adversarial-based discovery process such as ASM, the reduced surface fails to include unknown assets.
 On the other hand, cyber attackers have no qualms about using advanced reconnaissance tools that will uncover those overlooked exposed assets.